 It was recently declared that the South African traditional leaders cost the taxpayer over R250 million a year. but it is much more than that.
-Traditionally, the zulu or xhosa leaders (queen/king) are not the traditional leaders of the Khoisan, Indian or Afrikaner/Boer people.
+Traditionally, the zulu or xhosa leaders (queen/king) are only rulers of their own people and tribes, not the traditional leaders of the Khoisan, Indian or Afrikaner/Boer people.
+Khoisan and Griqwa do have their own leaders as well lands.
 There are 8840 traditional leaders at the moment – living on Trustland or CPAs (old homelands and landclaims).
 Therefore, it is not the “Government” that pay the bills, but the “taxpayers”.
 But who are those 8840 black and coloured traditional leaders?
 All of them, were “appointed” after 1994 in their own separate lands.

 Those ethnic peoples, different black and coloures, are not landless as stated by government and so many others.
 Everybody can read that in South African parliament Hansards.
 And “Separate areas” or “homelands” are not gone as stated by Mandela or De Klerk, the names of Homelands, only change to Trustland or CPA, with the necessary legislation in place, within the so-called constitution.
 Nothing wrong that people have their own land and areas, but then every people and tribe must have the same things in place to stay out of other.
 The Zulu people do not interfere in Khoisan areas visa versa.